index

 |_http-title: TimeHackers Cr3w

-We found out that 80 is proxing to 8080 and is caching static files like js and css.
-We also noticed that for http://timehackers/contact.php/nothere.css the server return the contact.php but the url stayed the same and when we first visited a non existent page, it would take longer to load than when loading it a second time.
-After some research we found an attack called Web Cache Deception attack basically abusing exactly this behavior.
+We found out that port 80 is proxying to 8080 and caching static files like JS and CSS.
+We also noticed that for http://timehackers/contact.php/nothere.css the server returned contact.php but the URL stayed the same, and when we first visited a nonexistent page, it would take longer to load than on subsequent requests.
+After some research, we found an attack called the Web Cache Deception attack, basically abusing exactly this behavior.

 Web_Cache_Manipulation.png

-So we send this link to the admin: http://timehackers.de/admin.php/dfghjkdsadsa.css It was cached and when we now visited the link we saw the admin page with the admin logged in.
+So we sent this link to the admin: http://timehackers.de/admin.php/dfghjkdsadsa.css.
+It was cached, and when we visited the link we saw the admin page with the admin logged in.

 timehacker_admin